Arrrlex/models-under-pressure/README.md

 - Aya Redteaming dataset (only test): Added a system prompt and relabelled.
 - Mental health dataset (only test): Added a system prompt and relabelled.

+Apr 23 version of Anthropic (dev and test): Remove the duplicate system prompt, relabelling again just in case.

 ## Deployment Context Datasets